favian-cyril/Local-File-Transfer/README.md

 https://docs.python.org/3/library/socket.html

 TODO:
-- Implement protocol for client-server interaction(file upload, send MD5SUM.txt, file deletion)
+- Implement protocol for client-server interaction(file upload, file deletion)
 - Basic GUI for client
+- Create module to check file and simultaneously compare to current MD5SUM.txt and return the update such as insertion or deletion.
+If there is a change then create new MD5SUM.txt
+- Create thread for server to handle input while handling client

+DONE:
+- send MD5SUM.txt
 - Implement MD5SUM check to find file difference

+Protocol Note:
+- send and compare MD5SUM = MD5SUM_COMPARE
+- end of file transfer = END_FILE_TRANSFER